SWG Seeks Grain Business Administrator for a Term Position

 Full Job Description

 The Grain Business Administrator is responsible for office procedures, financial administration and several core publishing functions for Grain Magazine.
-Under the direction of the Executive Director and Program Manager of the SWG and the immediate supervision of the Grain Editor, the Business Administrator works closely with the Editor, collaborating on a variety of tasks necessary for the operation of the magazine, including grant writing, business planning, and implementing marketing initiatives.
+Under the direction of the Executive Director and Program Manager of the SWG, the Business Administrator works closely with the Editor and Layout Designer, collaborating on a variety of tasks necessary for the operation of the magazine, including grant writing, business planning, and implementing marketing initiatives.
 The Administrator must juggle multiple priorities and deadlines, have knowledge of budgeting and bookkeeping, be computer literate and have excellent skills using Microsoft Office (Word, Excel, and Access).
 A keen eye for detail and a sense of humour are also required.
 Familiarity with the magazine publishing industry and experience using Adobe products (InDesign, Photoshop, and Dreamweaver) are assets.

 Duties & Responsibilities: